zoffline/zwift-offline/README.md

   <password>
   ```
   * Note: this is not secure.
 Only do this if you are comfortable with your login credentials being stored in a clear text file.
+* If testing, ride at least 300 meters, shorter activities won't be uploaded.

 </details>